NuclearManatee/otter-plus-nuclearmanatee/README.md

 # Otter plus NuclearManatee

-This is the very one and corny site I'll use to collect RSVP for my marriage with my better half.
+This is the very one and corny site I'll use to collect RSVP for my wedding with my better half.

 ```
 Still under construction.